Member, IIE Board of Trustees

 Born in New Jersey of immigrant parents, Dr. Rupp is fluent in German.
 A scholar of religion, he has studied and conducted research for extended periods in both Europe and Asia.
 He was awarded an A.B. from Princeton University in 1964, a B.D. from Yale Divinity School in 1967, and a Ph.D. from Harvard in 1972.

 Dr. Rupp is an expert on similarities and differences within and among religious traditions, including the relationship of religious communities to conflict and post-conflict development.
-He is the author of numerous articles and five books, including Globalization Challenged: Conviction, Conflict, Community (2006).
-His articles have appeared in academic journals and his opinion columns in news outlets, including The New York Times and Washington Post.
+He is the author of numerous articles and six books, including Beyond Individualism: The Challenge of Inclusive Communities.
+His articles have appeared in academic journals and his opinion columns in news outlets, including The New York Times and the Washington Post.

 He has served as chair of the Association of American Universities and as co-president of the U.S. Global Leadership Coalition.
-In addition to his new role at the International Baccalaureate Organization, he currently serves on the boards of the Committee for Economic Development, the Henry Luce Foundation, the Institute of International Education, and the Josiah Macy, Jr. Foundation.
+In addition to his role on the board of the Institute of International Education and his responsibilities as chair of the board of the International Baccalaureate Organization, he currently serves on the board of the Henry Luce Foundation and is also an Overseer for the International Rescue Committee.